 Many people may not think twice about going to a party or heading to the mall to pick up a last-minute gift.
 If you have social anxiety, are an introvert, or are a highly sensitive person (HSP), you may find these tasks easier said than done.
 While not every introvert is highly sensitive or socially anxious (and vice versa), there’s no denying that buying and owning a home can be stressful for just about everyone.

 To help those who need it, the team at Hippo has created the ultimate guide to homeownership for introverts, HSPs and everything in between.
-From the benefits of owning a home to how to navigate a competitive market without getting overwhelmed, keep reading for everything you need to know about buying and maintaining a home that fits your needs.
+From the benefits of owning a home by yourself to how to navigate a competitive market without getting overwhelmed, keep reading for everything you need to know about buying and maintaining a home that fits your needs.

 Introverts and HSPs: what’s the difference?